u01jmg3/docs/structure.md

 <a name="the-jobs-directory"></a>
 #### The Jobs Directory

-This directory does not exist by default, but will be created for you if you execute the `make:job` Artisan command.
+This directory does not exist by default but will be created for you if you execute the `make:job` Artisan command.
 The `Jobs` directory houses the [queueable jobs](/docs/{{version}}/queues) for your application.
 Jobs may be queued by your application or run synchronously within the current request lifecycle.
 Jobs that run synchronously during the current request are sometimes referred to as "commands" since they are an implementation of the [command pattern](https://en.wikipedia.org/wiki/Command_pattern).

 <a name="the-listeners-directory"></a>
 #### The Listeners Directory

-This directory does not exist by default, but will be created for you if you execute the `event:generate` or `make:listener` Artisan commands.
+This directory does not exist by default but will be created for you if you execute the `event:generate` or `make:listener` Artisan commands.
 The `Listeners` directory contains the classes that handle your [events](/docs/{{version}}/events).
 Event listeners receive an event instance and perform logic in response to the event being fired.
 For example, a `UserRegistered` event might be handled by a `SendWelcomeEmail` listener.

 <a name="the-mail-directory"></a>
 #### The Mail Directory

-This directory does not exist by default, but will be created for you if you execute the `make:mail` Artisan command.
+This directory does not exist by default but will be created for you if you execute the `make:mail` Artisan command.
 The `Mail` directory contains all of your [classes that represent emails](/docs/{{version}}/mail) sent by your application.
 Mail objects allow you to encapsulate all of the logic of building an email in a single, simple class that may be sent using the `Mail::send` method.

 <a name="the-models-directory"></a>
 #### The Models Directory